It turned out to be a guide for home economics teachers, on how to teach left-handed children to sew. The introduction began with the words,

 Some years ago Mr Tulip spotted Sally Cowan's Left-Handed Sewing in a bookshop, and bought it for me.
 Although only a slim volume, it contains instructions and diagrams for a number of hand sewing stitches, plus other useful information.
 For example, I had never noticed that the cutting layout diagrams on commercial patterns are laid out with the assumption that you will be pinning from right to left, so the pieces tend to have the wider end to the right and the narrower end to the left.

 There seems to be some debate over whether sewing machines are left or right-handed.
 One theory is that as both Elias Howe and Isaac Singer (the inventors of the sewing machine) were left-handed, they designed their machines to use their less dominant right hand to crank the machine while the left hand did the fine dexterous work.
 Other people claim that machines were designed so that the stronger, right hand did the hard work of cranking.
 I've no idea which is correct, but I can't imagine using a machine with the balance wheel on the left and the needle on the right.
-A few, early machines were made this way, and to me they just look so, so wrong.
+A few early machines for specialist work such as glove-making were made this way, and to me they just look so, so wrong.

 |'Left-handed' sewing machine.Scary!|

 The one thing which left-handers really do need for anything which involves cutting cloth is a proper pair of scissors.
 Most left-handed scissors have the blades arranged the same way or ordinary scissors, but with the handles moulded to be held in the left hand.

 |Left-handed scissors (bottom) with blades aligned the same way as ordinary household scissors, and snips|